The Best Tablet Computers for Less Than 200 Dollars

 - Samsung Galaxy Tab 4

-As you can see, that's a Who's Who of top tablet brands.
+As you can see, that's a Who's Who of top electronics brands.

 Let's stop waffling and dive right into our recommendations.
 Happy shopping!